Business debt consolidation is the process of combining multiple debts into one loan.

 1. Understand the Current Terms of Your Debt

 For example, it’s common to want to consolidate the highest interest rate loans first.
-While this is understandable, it’s possible that your current loans have restrictions keeping you from consolidating them.
+While this is understandable, your current loans may have restrictions keeping you from consolidating them.
 Debt holders often forget to include the cost of prepayment penalties or other refinancing costs into their total calculations.

 Although consolidating to a cheaper interest rate may look great in theory, in principle, it can be a costly mistake if the unification triggers additional fees or penalties.
-Being aware of the fine print may seem unimportant when you initially came to terms, but clearly, the language makes a significant difference when you’re consolidating.
+This makes being aware of the fine print extremely important when you’re consolidating.

 2. Weigh Your Potential Options vs. Current Debt

-Once you’ve gathered all the details, establish whether consolidating will save you money.
-Before you can appropriately weigh your options, we recommend that you speak to your CPA to double-check that you haven’t overlooked something in the numbers or the language of your current debt terms.
+Once you’ve gathered all the details about your outstanding loans, establish whether consolidating will save you money.
+Before you can appropriately weigh your options, we recommend that you speak with a certified public accountant to double-check that you haven’t overlooked something in the numbers or the language of your current debt terms.

 3. Outline Which Debts to Consolidate